jopemachine-arvis/arvis/README.md

 1. Create `arvis-workflow.json`.

-You can use [this json schema](https://github.com/jopemachine/arvis-core/blob/master/workflow-schema.json) to create workflow easily.
+You can use this workflow's [JSON Schema](https://github.com/jopemachine/arvis-core/blob/master/workflow-schema.json) to create workflow easily.

 2. Write some scripts to use in your workflow.

-If you are familiar with `Alfy`, you can try [arvis-workflow-tools](https://github.com/jopemachine/arvis-workflow-tools).
+If you are familiar with `Alfy`, you can try to use [arvish](https://github.com/jopemachine/arvish).

 3. Compacts the binaries, modules, and scripts used by the workflow into a zip file with the `arvis-workflow.json` file.